apache/spark/docs/configuration.md

   <td><code>spark.memory.offHeap.enabled</code></td>
   <td>false</td>
   <td>
-    If true, Spark will attempt to use off-heap memory for certain operations(e.g. sort, aggregate, etc. However, the buffer used for fetching shuffle blocks is always off-heap).
+    If true, Spark will attempt to use off-heap memory for certain operations.
 If off-heap memory use is enabled, then <code>spark.memory.offHeap.size</code> must be positive.
   </td>
 </tr>
 <tr>
   <td><code>spark.memory.offHeap.size</code></td>
-  <td>384 * 1024 * 1024</td>
+  <td>0</td>
   <td>
     The absolute amount of memory in bytes which can be used for off-heap allocation.
     This setting has no impact on heap memory usage, so if your executors' total memory consumption must fit within some hard limit then be sure to shrink your JVM heap size accordingly.